-Some examples of strategic risks are the cancellation of a strategic relationship in one of our core markets and the mono line activities of the Company.
+Some examples of strategic risks are the cancellation of a strategic relationship in one of our core markets.

 C.7.2.
 Reputational risk

 Reputational risk is the risk of a loss resulting from damage to the Company's public image or its reputation among clients, shareholders, staff or other parties such as the supervisory authorities.
 Reputational risks are often the result of other risks (e.g. compliance, operational and legal).